 - Another Funimation dub reference, in Episode 15: "Today is the day you captured Captain Kuro."

-- Sanji's fight with Scarlet in Strong World is a very blatant one to King Kong (1933): Scarlett is a huge ape who has kidnapped a beautiful young woman (Robin), and bring her to the top of a tower.
+- Sanji's fight with Scarlet in Strong World is a very blatant one to King Kong (1933): Scarlet is a huge ape who has kidnapped a beautiful young woman (Robin), and bring her to the top of a tower.
 It ends, however, with Scarlet being knocked down through the tower instead of off of it.
 Scarlett doubles as a King Kong Copy.

 - The dragon the crew encounters on Punk Hazard resembles a Monstrous Nightmare.